SonaliRavichandran/CRUD-OPERATION-USING-REACT/README.md

 CRUD OPERATION
 -----------------------------------------------
-Fisrt make sure You have intsall react and express js packages
+Fisrt make sure You have install react and express js packages

 next -1 st Terminal
     --->Run the server by using command